 - A BC PNP Application package to the BC PNP office

-- The application package includes BC PNP specific forms and documents as well as copies of the Federal permanent resident application forms.
+- The application package includes BC PNP specific forms and documents and copies of the Federal permanent resident application forms.

 - A work permit application to Immigration

 - Once approved as a BC Provincial Nominee, the employee may apply for the work permit at the Canadian Consulate or place of entry, depending on their citizenship and situation.